graphcore/tutorials/tutorials/poplar/tut1_variables/README.rst

   v1-debug: {1,1.5,2,2.5}

-Copying can also be used between variables.
+Copying can also be used between variables:

 * After the ``v1`` debug print command, add the following: